sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 Component time/frequency transforms
 -----------------------------------------------

-It is potentially more interesting to look at time-frequency decompositions of component activations than of separate channel activities, since some independent components may directly index the activity of one brain EEG source, whereas channel activities sum potentials volume-conducted from different parts of the brain.
+It is potentially more interesting to look at time-frequency decompositions of component activations than at time-frequency decompositions of channel activities since some independent components may directly index one brain EEG source activity, whereas channel activities sum potentials volume-conducted different parts of the brain.

-To plot a component time-frequency transformwe select <span style="color: brown">Plot → Component time-frequency</span>
-(calling the [pop_newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_newtimef.m) function) then:
+To plot a component time-frequency transform, we select <span style="color: brown">Plot → Component time-frequency</span> (calling the [pop_newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_newtimef.m) function) then:
 - Enter *1* for the *Component number* to plot
-- And *.05* for the *Bootstrap significance level* and check the *FDR correct* checkbox to correction for multiple comparison using the False Discovery Rate method
+- And *.05* for the *Bootstrap significance level* and check the *FDR correct* checkbox to  correct for multiple comparisons using the False Discovery Rate method
 - Again, we press *Ok*

-Note: [pop_newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_newtimef.m) decompositions using FFTs allow computation of lower frequencies than wavelets, since they compute as low as one cycle per window, whereas the wavelet method uses a fixed number of cycles (default 3) for each frequency.
+Note: [pop_newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_newtimef.m) decompositions using FFTs allow computation of lower frequencies than wavelets since they compute as low as one cycle per window, whereas the wavelet method uses a fixed number of cycles (default 3) for each frequency.